WoW Midnight Expansion Overview, Release Date And New Features

 Delves in World of Warcraft: Midnight

-Midnight introduces twelve new Delves, short-form adventures that blend exploration and combat.
+Midnight introduces twelve new WoW delves, short-form adventures that blend exploration and combat.
 This time, players will be accompanied by Valeera Sanguinar, replacing Brann Bronzebeard as your companion on these journeys.

 - The Darkway